-Whether Halloween is your favorite holiday or you can never get enough of Christmas light shows these home Halloween light shows are a fun family tradition and also a an opportunity to support our community.
-Put on the pajamas, grab the popcorn and make sure to check out one of these fun light shows and outdoor Halloween decorations before they turn red and green!
+Whether Halloween is your favorite holiday or you can never get enough of Christmas light shows, these home Halloween light shows are a fun family tradition in the making and also an opportunity to support our community.
+Put on the pajamas, grab the popcorn, and make sure to check out one of these fun light shows and outdoor Halloween decorations before they turn red and green!

 Schubert’s Spooky House, Menasha